kaheichanturtle/BrowserTimer/README.md

 # Website Background Timer

+## 🚀 BREAKTHROUGH DISCOVERY 🚀

+We just tricked iPhones & Androids into running a real background timer using a silent MP3! 🔥

+🎵 The hack?
+A looping silent audio file keeps the media bar active, and when the timer ends, it seamlessly switches to an alarm sound! ⏳📢

+💡 No apps.
+No jailbreaks.
+Just pure web magic!

+### This makes PWAs more usable, and easy!!
+Any apps that need background access which is a PWA can utilise this!

 This project demonstrates a clever solution to create a real background timer that works across various devices and browsers—including iOS Safari, Android, and desktop browsers.
 The key discovery is a method to keep the music (media) bar active by using a silent audio stream and then seamlessly switching to an alarm sound when the timer ends.

 ## Overview